 It's A Level results day.
 Needless to say this year's results are even more contentious than usual thanks to the absence of actual exams as a result of the coronavirus.

-Irrespective of whether A-Levels will get you into a Russell Group University, will your grades get you a future graduate job in an investment bank?
-Most banks don't stipulate minimum A Level grades, but the people they hired ten to have performed extraordinarily well in the exams taken by British 18 year-olds.
+Irrespective of whether A Levels will get you into a Russell Group University, will your grades get you a future graduate job in an investment bank?
+Most banks don't stipulate minimum A Level grades, but this doesn't mean they're not important.

 There are occasional exceptions to the A Level rule in banking.
 For example, Joanne Hannaford, the EMEA head of technology at Goldman Sachs, didn't do A levels at all, but studied a more vocational BTEC and HND before going on to do a PhD in computer science at University College London.

 Craven at UpReach says A Levels are an inaccurate measure of a student's potential.
 "You need to understand the context in which those grades were achieved.
 If you come from a more academic school including a priate school with smaller class sizes and more specialized teaching, you'll have more potential to convert your potential into higher grades than if you come from a struggling state school."

 UpReach has developed a tool called RealRating which helps contextualize students' A level performance after allowing for the calibre of their school.

 Photo by bantersnaps on Unsplash